cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("TSdeeplearning")` implements LSTM and GRU networks.
   `r pkg("TSANN")` automatically identifies an artificial neural network based on forecasting accuracy.
+  Forecasts based on echo state networks can be obtained using `r pkg("echos")`.
 - `r pkg("tseriesChaos")` provides an R implementation of the algorithms from the *[TISEAN](http://www.mpipks-dresden.mpg.de/~tisean/) project*.